Building » Bishop’s Stortford – St Joseph and the English Martyrs

 Windhill, Bishop’s Stortford, Hertfordshire CM23

-In 1900 the Redemptorist priest Fr Oliver Vassall-Phillips arrived in Bishop’s Stortford, having been encouraged by Cardinal Vaughan to establish a mission either here or in Hitchin.
-Fr Vassall-Phillips (1857-1932) was an old Etonian and a Catholic convert, who had joined the Redemptorist order in 1880.
+In 1900 the Redemptorist priest Fr Oliver Vassall-Phillips arrived in Bishop’s Stortford, having been encouraged by Cardinal Vaughan to establish a mission either there or in Hitchin.
+Fr Vassall-Phillips (1857-1932) was an Etonian and Catholic convert, who had joined the Redemptorist order in 1880.
 A former public house in Portland Road was acquired to serve as a monastery, and in the back yard a tin tabernacle was built (or relocated, having been acquired second-hand for £300) to serve as a church, opening on 7 November 1900.

 In 1903, Windhill House, a property with five acres, was bought at auction for £3,100, along with a neighbouring property, St Katherine’s (£1,850).
-Windhill House was and is a timber framed house of sixteenth or seventeenth-century origin, with later additions and alterations.
+Windhill House was a timber framed house of sixteenth or seventeenth-century origin, with later additions and alterations.
 The site was well placed at the centre of the town, close to the Anglican parish church.
 The building of the church, on the site of St Katherine’s House, was funded by Fr Vassall-Phillips, through an inheritance.
 Built in Italian basilican style from designs by E. Doran Webb, the foundation stone was laid on 13 July 1904 by Archbishop Bourne and the church consecrated by Auxiliary Bishop Fenton on 19 June 1906 (not by Archbishop Bourne as stated on the inscription over the side entrance; he was unavailable for the consecration, but carried out the official opening the day after).

 The new monastery was a two-storey building linking the church and Windhill House.
 It had a brick frontage, with stone mullioned casement windows, similar to the design that survives at the rear.
 The present ‘Georgianised’ appearance, rendered and with sash windows, may date from after 1952, when the monastery was repaired and rebuilt in part after being severely damaged by fire.
 The list entry (below) states that this part of the building is eighteenth century, but it appears to be entirely early twentieth-century in date (with an attic storey added in 1934), and is presumably by E. Doran Webb.